ThyDrSlen/ThyDrSlen/README.md

 Currently building **Form Factor**, an iOS-first fitness app for workout tracking and real-time form feedback.

+on god if you hire me and point at a real direction you are seeing a 100x ROI, consider it done.

 ## **Form Factor**
 iOS-first fitness app for workout tracking, vertical video, and real-time form scoring.